SharifullahAbed/HASH-SOMETHING-OUT/README.md

 5. fnv1a was the slowest at over 4 seconds, likely because it performs 64-bit multiplication on every character.

 In terms of spreading keys across buckets, all functions produced very similar collision counts, but fnv1a created the longest chains, while djb2 and two_stage produced slightly shorter ones.
 Overall, sum_squares offered the best trade-off between speed and chain length for this dataset.

+## Screenshots

+Below are the required screenshots from the Colab executions:

+1 - poly31 hash results
+2 - djb2 hash results
+3 - fnv1a hash results
+4 - sum_squares hash results
+5 - two_stage hash results

+Screenshots are included in the repository under the screenshots/ folder.